 Turmeric also plays a role in weight loss, as it helps lower bad cholesterol, control the desire for food, and prevents the growth of new fat cells.
 Because it also reduces inflammation, it will help get rid of any excess water you may be carrying too.

 8. Can Treat/Prevent Some Cancers

-The main factor linked with increased cancer risk during menopause, is increased exposure to hormones.
-Studies have shown that curcumin has anti cancer properties, and is able to kill some cancer cells, and prevent more from growing.
-It has the best effects with breast, bowel and stomach cancer and skin cancer cells.
+The main factor linked with increased cancer risk during menopause is increased exposure to hormones.
+Studies have shown that curcumin has anti-cancer properties, and is able to kill some cancer cells and prevent more from growing.
+It has the best effects on breast, bowel and stomach cancer and skin cancer cells.

 My favourite way to use turmeric is to make turmeric paste or golden paste as it’s also known.
 This can be added to soups, stews, curry, even to milk to make a turmeric latte.

-I used turmeric paste on my little poodle when he had a type of meningitis, and it seemed to help his brain from swelling.
-He was only given a few weeks to live, but he kept going for 8 months, and managed to live a pretty normal life till the end.
+When my toy poodle got diagnosed with meningitis, I gave him turmeric paste every day as it really helped the inflammation.
+He was only given a few weeks to live, but he kept going for 8 months and managed to live a pretty normal life until the end.
 I gave him bone broth and turmeric paste every day, and I’m convinced it helped him.

 You can also use turmeric paste externally on cuts and bruises, or as a toothpaste, although I found this stained my toothbrush and made a real mess!

 - 1 cup of filtered water